Three Key Cost Savings Strategies for Your Warehouse Operation

 Keeping costs down is the goal of every business, which also holds true in warehouse operations.
 However, it’s easier said than done.
 The typical warehouse has so many moving parts and the demands of the current business climate are never-ending, leaving many managers with neither the time nor energy to consider new cost-cutting measures.

 Labor is often the largest expense.
 A report from Logistics Management found that labor costs consume 50% to 70% of a warehouse operating budget.
 A strong economy and tight labor market only exacerbate the problem of finding reliable workers.
-According to a survey by Peerless Research Group, 55% of respondents said the “inability to attract and retain a qualified hourly workforce was the leading industry issue,” jumping 6% from last year.
+According to a survey by Peerless Research Group, 48% of respondents said increasing wage rates to attract and retain staff is a top adjustment to operations in light of pandemic conditions, jumping 6% from last year.

 Benchmark Your Warehouse Performance

 Making sure that warehouse workers are not just busy, but productive.
 To maximize output, warehouses need to drill down to achieve a baseline metric to see who’s doing what and to cross-train workers.

 Technology.
 The cost of installing new technology can run from thousands to hundreds of thousands of dollars, depending on the upgrade.
 Warehouses must decide not only how much they can afford to invest, but also the cost of not investing.
 Cutting back on new, even modest investments can lead to higher capital costs in the long-term.

 Lack of automation.
 Through no fault of their own, some warehouses still rely on manual paper picks to process orders instead of using a PDA or other portable digital device.
 To stay competitive, warehouses need to factor in automation as a cost of doing business.
 A study by LogisticsIQ found that the market for warehouse automation will jump from $15 billion to $30 billion by 2025.